-Serving all of Orange County and southern California
+Serving All of Orange County & Southern California

 Exempting Assets in California

 State and federal laws exempt some of your assets from creditors’

 claims.
 Note that while some states allow you to choose either the state

 or federal exemptions, in California you must use the state exemptions.

 Once you have identified the protected asset classes available to you under

 applicable law, you may want to maximize your protection by converting

 non-exempt assets into exempt assets.